What is a Homestead Exemption?

 A Homestead Exemption is a special provision in the state’s tax laws that reduces the property taxes people have to pay on their primary home.
 Residents must apply for the program, it is not automatic.
 Once

 Applications for Homestead Exemption must be filed between January 1 and April 1.
-The 2022 deadline to file an application for Homestead Exemption is 5:00 PM Friday, April 1, 2022.

 To apply for Homestead Exemption for the first time, you need to come to the Tax Assessor's Office (365 Losher Street, Suite 100, Hernando, MS 38632) and bring the following:

 - A copy of your recorded Warranty Deed